DHUniWien/Teaching_CBS4DH/lectures/error_messages.md

 # Don’t panic: interpretation of error messages

 Error messages are your friends.
 Although your immediate reaction to an error message may be one of anxiety, most of the time the message (e.g., text in a dialog box, or the location of a red squiggly line in &lt;oXygen/&gt;) contains information you’ll need in order to correct a problem.
-Integrated development environments, web browsers, and command lines can all offer you important advice about how to correct problems in your code, but only if you pay attentiont to that advice!
+Integrated development environments, web browsers, and command lines can all offer you important advice about how to correct problems in your code, but only if you pay attention to that advice!
 Below we explain how to read and understand a few common types of error reporting in XML technologies and Python.
 Your goal in reading this explanation is not primarily to learn about those specific errors; it’s to learn, in a general way, how to engage confidently and effectively with error reporting during development.

 ## Don’t ignore or suppress error messages

 New coders sometimes try to reduce the reporting of errors under the mistaken impression that they are reducing errors.
 That strategy is a mistake.
 The most damaging error is the one that you don’t know about, the one that gives you an incorrect response without your knowledge.

 ### Read the error message